 Q: What is the usher guidebook and what do I do with it?

-A: This guidebook, which is updated each season, is an essential reference for you.
+A: The guidebook, which is updated each season, is an essential reference for you.
 In order to begin your work as an usher, you are required to read it thoroughly and sign a document indicating that you agree to the conditions set forth by the Theatre.
 When you sign up to be an usher, you are committing to an entire season; very often, details are forgotten after a couple of months.
-You will find it desirable to refer to this guidebook from time to time to refresh your memory.
+You will find it desirable to refer to the guidebook from time to time to refresh your memory.
 A season commitment is five to seven dates throughout the season.

-Q: After the curtain goes up, is my job for the night done?
+Q: After the curtain goes up, is my job for the night finished?

-A: No. All ushers have jobs before the show, at intermission, and after the show is over.
+A: No. All ushers have tasks before the show, at intermission, and after the show is over.
 If you need to leave early, you must get the house manager’s approval.

-The purpose of having a dress code is to ensure that our usher staff is both professionally and distinctively dressed.
+The purpose of having a dress code is to ensure that our ushers are both professionally and distinctively dressed.
 It is important to be easily identifiable as representing the Theatre.
-The dress code is solid black dress slacks or a solid black dress skirt, and a solid white blouse or shirt with sleeves.
+The dress code is solid black dress slacks or a solid black dress skirt, and a black or white blouse or shirt with sleeves.
 Please keep accessories such as scarves and large jewelry to a minimum.
 On cold days, a professional plain black or white jacket or sweater may be worn.
 Ties are optional, and must be appropriate for work.
 All ushers are expected to wear plain black dress shoes.
-No sneakers, flip-flops, sandals, or boots allowed!
+No sneakers, flip-flops, sandals, or open-toed shoes allowed!
 Shoes must cover and protect your toes.
-Wear shoes that you can stand in for four hours and do a lot of walking up and down the aisles.
+Wear shoes that you can stand in for four hours and do a lot of walking up and down aisles and stairs.
 All clothing must be clean and ironed.
-Mini-skirts, t-shirts, and jeans are not appropriate work attire, even if they are the right color.
-If you’re not in proper dress, you will not be permitted to usher—and will be noted as a no-show on your record.
+Mini-skirts, t-shirts, tank tops, and jeans are not appropriate usher attire, even if they are the right color.
+If you’re not in proper dress, you will not be permitted to usher—and will be noted as a no-show on your attendance record.

 Become a docent